 Here are some tips to help you store your opened wine in order to limit spoiling:

-- Store wine in the right place.
-Put whites and light wines in the fridge, and keep reds and fortified wines in a cool, dark place.
+- Store wine in the right place: After opening, put whites and light wines in the fridge, and keep reds and fortified wines in a cool, dark place.
 Limit light and heat exposure as much as possible.
 Sun and heat can degrade the wine.

-- Buy a wine preserver.
-If you drink a lot of wine, consider investing in a wine preserver.
-The wine preserver “sucks” all the air from the bottle, reducing oxygenation and extending the lifespan of your wine.
+- Buy a wine preserver: If you drink a lot of wine, consider investing in a wine preserver, like a Vacu Vin wine stopper.
+A wine preserver “sucks” air from the bottle, reducing oxygenation and extending the lifespan of your wine.
 Another type of preserver uses inert gas which you squirt into the opened bottle before sealing, the idea being that the heavier inert gas sits on top of the wine helping prevent oxygen contact.